 MP for Aylesbury

-Laura Kyrke-Smith is the Labour (Co-op) MP for Aylesbury, elected in 2024.
-She sits on the Representation of the People Bill committee (since March 2026) and the Dogs (Protection of Livestock) (Amendment) Bill committee (since May 2025); she previously served on the International Development Committee (October 2024 to March 2025).
+Laura Kyrke-Smith is the Labour (Co-op) MP for Aylesbury, elected on 4 July 2024.
+She currently sits on the Representation of the People Bill committee (since 11 March 2026) and the Dogs (Protection of Livestock) (Amendment) Bill committee (since 21 May 2025).
+She previously served on the International Development Committee from 21 October 2024 to 24 March 2025.

-She has five declared financial interests, including two entries for donations or other support for activities as an MP, two entries for visits outside the UK, and one miscellaneous entry.
+She has five declared financial interests, including donations and other support for activities as an MP, visits outside the UK, and miscellaneous items.

 Generated 21 February 2026